It all started when...

 Today, a number of historic buildings still stand in Poncey-Highland, including:

 - Ford Motor Company Assembly Plant (c.
 1916, above bottom right), now home to a number of lofts and businesses, as well as neighbor to 725 Ponce.

 - Western Electric Company building at 820 Ralph McGill, widely known as The Telephone Factory Lofts.

 - Briarcliff Plaza, containing the Majestic Diner (c.
 1929) and the Plaza Theatre (1939), an art-deco cinema hosting numerous film events and the focal point of independent cinema in Atlanta (above top right).
 The property was recently designated by the City as a historic structure.

 - Clermont Hotel (above left), re-opening as Hotel Clermont.
-The new hotel will sit atop the original basement Clermont Lounge — "Atlanta's oldest strip club," according to its website.
+The new hotel sits atop the original basement Clermont Lounge — "Atlanta's oldest strip club," according to its website.

 The Atlanta BeltLine, a multi-use corridor of walking and biking paths and eventually a light rail line, is currently being built on the old Southern Railway tracks that form the western boundary of Poncey-Highland (above: BeltLine Eastside Trail).